- ABOUT US

-Years ago when I was doing a Passover Seder I ran across a saying that was used in a 4th century Haggadah.
+Years ago, when I was doing a Passover Seder, I ran across a saying that was used in a 4th century Haggadah.

-“Man was created on the sixth day so that he could not be boastful, since he came after the flea in the order of creation.”
+It said, “Man was created on the sixth day so that he could not be boastful, since he came after the flea in the order of creation.”

 Children don’t try to be something they’re not.
 They come as they are.
-There are no boastings or pretense, and this is how we’re to come to God, as children humble in our opinion of ourselves and respectful of our heavenly Father.
+There is no boastings or pretense, and this is how we’re to come to God, as children humble in our opinion of ourselves and respectful of our heavenly Father.

-Humility is seeing others as better than ourselves, and it’s humility that we’re to clothe ourselves in, Philippians 2:3; Colossians 3:12, and 1 Peter 5:5.
+Humility is seeing others as better than ourselves, and it’s humility that we’re to clothe ourselves in (Philippians 2:3; Colossians 3:12, and 1 Peter 5:5).

 In the end God honors such humility.

 “God resists the proud, but gives grace to the humble.”
 (James 4:6 NKJV)